nteract/pick/README.md

 ## Purpose & Background

-We want a way to launch resources in the background that a kernel needs and inform the user when the kernel is ready.
-A few examples of this are creating a conda environment, launching a spark cluster, or running an ipython kernel inside of a conda environment.
+When working in a notebook, we want a way to choose resources to launch in the background, create a kernel environment, and inform the user when the kernel and custom resources are ready.
+Creating a conda environment, launching a spark cluster, or running an ipython kernel inside of a conda environment are examples of things we wanted to do from within a notebook.

 At first, we wanted to take the approach of changing the Jupyter APIs to allow setting additional parameters on launch.
 This would have required changes at the `/api/kernelspecs`, `/api/kernel`, each of the UIs, and even the way that kernels are launched by the notebook server, jupyter client, jupyter console, and papermill.